Crohn's Disease

 Symptoms of Crohn's Disease

-Symptoms of Crohn's disease include frequent, recurring diarrhea, rectal bleeding, fever, reduced appetite, unexplained weight loss, fatigue, abdominal pain, abdominal cramping, mouth sores and pain or drainage near or around the anus due to inflammation from a tunnel into the skin (fistula).
-People with very severe disease may also experience inflammation of the eyes, skin and joints, inflammation of the liver and bile ducts, kidney stones, iron deficiency (anemia) and delayed growth or sexual development (children).
+Symptoms of Crohn's disease typically include diarrhea, blood in the stool, fever, reduced appetite, unexplained weight loss, fatigue, abdominal pain and cramping, mouth sores and pain or drainage near or around the anus due to inflammation from a tunnel into the skin (fistula).
+People with very severe disease may also experience inflammation of the eyes, skin and joints, inflammation of the liver and bile ducts, kidney stones, iron deficiency (anemia) and delayed growth or sexual development in children.

 Diagnosing Crohn's Disease

-To diagnose Crohn's disease, it is common to undergo blood tests which include routine blood tests, fecal blood tests and antibody blood tests.
+To diagnose Crohn's disease, it is common to undergo blood tests which include routine blood tests and fecal studies.
 Colonoscopy allows viewing of the entire colon using a thin, flexible, lighted tube with a camera at the end.
 During the procedure, small samples of tissue (biopsy) for laboratory analysis may be taken, which may help to make a diagnosis.
-Clusters of inflammatory cells called granulomas, if present, help essentially confirm the diagnosis of Crohn's.
-Magnetic resonance imaging (MRI) may be used to identify areas of disease activity and possible complications.
+Specialized tests include magnetic resonance imaging (MRI) and computed tomography (CT) scan.

 Treatment of Crohn's disease